-We have applied to list our shares of common stock on Nasdaq under the symbol "SNCY."
+Our common stock has been approved for listing on Nasdaq under the symbol "SNCY."

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is Broadridge Corporate Issuer Solutions.

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for our common stock.
 As described below, only a limited number of shares will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
 Nevertheless, sales of a substantial number of shares of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price of our common stock at such time and our ability to raise equity-related capital at a time and price we deem appropriate.
 See "Risk Factors-Risks Related to this Offering and Ownership of our Common Stock-Future sales of our common stock in the public market, or the perception in the public market that such sales may occur, could reduce our stock price."